yahoojapan/k2hr3/api_tenant.md

 - tenant name
 Specify the K2HR3 cluster Local Tenant(TENANT) name.
-If this value does not have the `local@` prefix, it will automatically be changed to the TENANT name with the `local@` prefix.
+It is an error if this value is not prefixed with the `local@` prefix.
 If the specified the K2HR3 cluster Local Tenant(TENANT) does not exist, it is failure.

 ### Header